Bassiouny2/my-website/README.md

 - Includes PSD files for the design.

 ## License
 This project is licensed under the [MIT License](LICENSE.md).
 You are free to use, modify, and distribute this code for both commercial and non-commercial purposes.
-Please see the [LICENSE.md](LICENSE.md) file for more details.

 ## PSD Files
 The repository includes the PSD files used for the design of the website.
 You can find them in the `psd-files` directory.